A global transformation is about to take flight across the aviation industry, and Iridium innovation is once again leading the way.

 Only Iridium has the reach and truly global capability to make this happen.

-Aireon LLC will deliver this revolutionary surveillance capability to Air Navigation Service Providers (ANSPs) and their commercial airline customers around the world through a visionary, space-based solution that will seamlessly integrate with terrestrial air navigation systems.
+Aireon LLC, a subsidiary of Iridium Communications Inc., will deliver this revolutionary surveillance capability to Air Navigation Service Providers (ANSPs) and their commercial airline customers around the world through a visionary, space-based solution that will seamlessly integrate with terrestrial air navigation systems.

 In a joint venture that brings together Iridium and NAV CANADA, with support from the U.S. Federal Aviation Administration (FAA), and suppliers Harris Corporation and ITT Exelis, Aireon’s new service is expected to deliver improved visibility, optimal use of flight lanes and air space, fuel savings, reduced Green House Gas (GHG) emissions and safety enhancements to commercial airline operations around the globe.